Commentary Matthew 23

 Verse 11

 If you own a business, your job is to serve your customers.
 You also serve your employees in the sense that it’s your responsibility to teach them how to serve your customers.
-If you’re placed in charge of anything at church, your job is to serve the congregation in those tasks.
+If you’re placed in charge of anything at church, your job is to serve the congregation in those roles and tasks.
 If you’re elected to an office of government, your job is to serve your constituents.
-If you are writing a New Testament bible commentary, your job is to serve those who will read it.
+If you are writing a New Testament Bible commentary, your job is to serve those who will read it.

 Verse 12